Last updated: 2020-05-15 16:37:18PDF

 max_connections, no more connections can be established.

-max_connections is 3,000 for large instances and 800 for other instances by default, which can be adjusted if necessary.
+The default number of connections to TencentDB can be viewed on the parameter settings page in the console, which can be adjusted if necessary.
 However, more connections mean that more system resources will be consumed; if the number of connections goes beyond what the actual system load capacity permits, the system service quality will be definitely undermined.

 For more information on

-max_connections, see MySQL's official documentation.
+max_connections, please see MySQL's official documentation.

 Limits on MySQL Client Version